EFS-OpenSource/calibration-framework/README.rst

     ground_truth  # this is a NumPy 1-D array with ground truth digits between 0-9 - shape: (n_samples,)
     confidences   # this is a NumPy 2-D array with confidence estimates between 0-1 - shape: (n_samples, n_classes)

-This is an example for :class:`netcal.scaling.TemperatureScaling` but also works for every calibration method (remind different constructor parameters):
+This is an example for *netcal.scaling.TemperatureScaling* but also works for every calibration method (remind different constructor parameters):

 .. code-block:: python